HQInterview/BI-developer/README.md

 1. Create a new repository in GitHub, push the code and send us a link to the repository.
 2. Write your notes to the `Readme.md` file in the repository.

+If you host this project on some publicly available IP, please send us the URL.

+We should be able to run the project on localhost without any hassle (standard: no bugs, easy setup, documented Readme.md...).

 ## Example output